oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Implement the **complete** method

-  This method should update the LRA status to **completing**, update the account balance, change the bank transaction (journal entry) status from pending to completed and the set the LRA status to **completed**.
+  This method should update the LRA status to **completing**, update the account balance, change the bank transaction (journal entry) status from pending to completed and the set the LRA status too **completed**.
 Here is the code for this method:

     ```java
     <copy>